Planck 2015 results. XIX. Constraints on primordial magnetic fields: Impact of primordial magnetic fields on the CMB power spectra

 \subsubsection{Impact of astrophysical residuals}

 We adopt the {\Planck} likelihood treatment of astrophysical contaminants as described in the {\Planck} likelihood paper.
 Considering the complexity of this model and the number of nuisance parameters involved, we investigate whether foreground residuals have an impact on the constraints on PMFs.
 Specifically, we investigate possible degeneracies with the foreground parameters by considering the two-dimensional distributions of the magnetic parameters and foreground parameters.
 The relevant cases are shown in Fig.~\ref{fig:Degeneracy}.
 There, we present the two-dimensional distributions of the PMF amplitude and the Poissonian amplitudes for the three frequencies considered in the {\Planck} high-$\ell$ likelihood: 100\,GHz, 143\,GHz, 217\,GHz, and the 143$\times$217\,GHz cross-spectrum.
 We note that especially for the 143\,GHz and the 143$\times$217\,GHz analyses, a weak degeneracy between the two parameters is seen.
 This result may indicate an impact of the astrophysical residual modelling on the PMF constraints.
 To investigate this issue, we perform an analysis by fixing the four parameters for the Poissonian amplitudes to their best-fit values from the standard Lambda Cold Dark Matter model.
 This analysis yields a limit of $B_{1\,\mathrm{Mpc}}<3.0$\,nG, which is smaller than the constraint obtained in the case where the parameters associated to astrophysical residuals are free to vary.
 This result has no statistical significance, but demonstrates that there is an impact of the astrophysical residuals on the PMF constraints when the data considered require a complex model for the residuals.
 The shape of the dominant PMF contributions to the angular power spectrum on small angular scales is responsible for this degeneracy.
 In fact, the steep slope of the vector mode may be degenerate with astrophysical residual contributions, as shown by \cite{2013PhLB..726...45P}.
+For comparison we show an analogous plot for the 2013 analysis in Fig.~\ref{fig:deg2013}, which considers the degeneracy for the foreground parameters of the \Planck\ 2013 likelihood.
+We note how, in contrast to the 2015 analysis, there is only a small degeneracy with the Poissonian amplitude at 143\,GHz.
+This result shows the importance of the foreground residual modelling for the PMF constraints.

 In contrast to the Poissonian terms, we do not observe any degeneracy with the other foreground components, as shown in Fig.~\ref{fig:degall}, including the clustering component of the foreground residuals, which is the other dominant contribution on small angular scales at the frequencies considered in this analysis.
 The fact that we do not observe a degeneracy in this case is due to the difference in the spectral shape of the PMF contribution and the clustering term.
 Although both are relevant on small angular scales the slightly different shapes break the degeneracy.